 - The dipole antenna is widely used in radio and telecommunications.

 - An antenna can be used either as a transmitting antenna or a receiving antenna.
 A transmitting antenna is used to converts electrical signals into electromagnetic waves and radiates them.
 While a receiving antenna is used to converts electromagnetic waves into electrical signals.
 In two-way communication, the same dipole antenna can be used for both transmission and reception.

 - A half-wave dipole antenna is used in radio and television receivers.

-- A Folded dipole antenna is used in Yagi-Uda antennas for terrestrial television (TV) reception using the balanced line of Z0 = 300 Ω because of a folded dipole antenna has a high input impedance and hence it is easily matching with the impedance of the transmission line.
+- A Folded dipole antenna is used in Yagi-Uda antennas for terrestrial television (TV) reception using the balanced line of Z0 = 300 Ω because a folded dipole antenna has a high input impedance and hence it is easily matching with the impedance of the transmission line.

 - The Folded dipole antenna is used in wideband operations such as FM and TV (Television) broadcast.

-- VHF and UHF antennas are used in land mobile communication in the Coastal areas, Public Safety, Public communication, and in Industrial applications.
+- VHF and UHF antennas are used in land mobile communication in the Coastal areas, Public Safety, Public communication, and Industrial applications.

 - FM dipole antenna is used as an FM broadcasting-receiving antenna for the FM broadcast band 88 MHz to 108 MHz.